Kottur Elephant Sanctuary and Rehabilitation Centre: Attractions

-At present,15 elephants are there at the centre, including the oldest elephant in India, Soman and the youngest baby elephant Raju, who is only around one year old.
-One of the major attraction at Kottur is the elephant parade.
+In 2021, there were 15 elephants at the centre, the oldest being Kottoor Soman, a former kumki born circa 1942.
+Baby elephant Raju was then around one year old.

+A major attraction at Kottur is the elephant parade.
 It is held on every weekends in which all elephants take part.
 In the parade, all the elephants move in a line, with each of the elephants holding the tail of the other one in front of them with their trunk.
 Another attractions are the bamboo rafting and a 3-km trekking to Kizhakkumalappara.
 The deer rehabilitation centre and the crocodile park under the Neyyar wildlife sanctuary are situated near to the centre.